status-im/write.status.im/docs/style-conventions.md

 Remember that users may access the information using a smartphone.
 Therefore, if your table contains a lot of information or more than three or four columns, consider organizing it differently or using more than one table.

+!!! tip
+    You can use [links](#links) in tables except if the table is part of a procedure step.

 ## Numbers, date and time, currencies, and units of measure

 - In body text, spell out whole numbers from zero through nine and use numerals for 10 or greater.